Centril/firefox-line/README.md

 + **Customizable width** of url-bar for when focused and when not focused.
 + **Customizable min/max-width** of tabs.
 + **Customizable: Identity label can retract/slide-back** when `url-bar` is `focused` and then return to normal when it is not.
 This provides more space to write the URL.
 An icon is still left so that you can see if it is a secure connection or not.
 You can disable this feature if you like.
++ Opt-in **Drag button** for users that find it difficult to drag the window due to the small spaces that are left, when many tabs are open, for dragging the window.

 ## Fixes